 Richard will pay income tax on any profits from his business.
 His income tax liability will depend on his total income from all sources.
-He will benefit from the personal allowance.
+He will benefit from the personal allowance (unless his adjusted net income exceeds £125,140).

 He will pay capital gains tax on any capital gains made from the sale of business assets, etc. where his net chargeable gains for the tax year exceed the annual exempt amount.